adjust/kafka_fdw/README.md

 A simple  foreign data wrapper for Kafka which allows it to be treated as a table.

-Currently kafka_fdw allows message parsing in csv format only.
+Currently kafka_fdw allows message parsing in csv and json format.
 More might come in a future release.